babasaraki/iandow.github.io/_posts/2018-10-25-Field_Studies_in_Computer_Vision.md

 To get a rough idea whether we can use pub/sub messaging to transport videos, I ran a performance test on a 3-node MapR cluster in the Google Cloud running on n1-highmem-4 (4 vCPUs, 26 GB memory) machines.

 MapR's [perfproducer](https://mapr.com/docs/home/ReferenceGuide/mapr_perfproducer.html) and [perfconsumer](https://mapr.com/docs/52/ReferenceGuide/mapr_perfconsumer.html) utilities can be used to estimate the performance of producers and consumers for MapR-ES applications under a given cluster configuration.
 For my webcam application, video frames were compressed to about 50KB.
-The perfproducer and perfconsumer utilities showed that ***MapR-ES will have no problem handing video streams*** consisting of 50KB stream records published are typical video frame rates (e.g. 15fps) by several hundred cameras simultaneously.
+The perfproducer and perfconsumer utilities showed that ***MapR-ES will have no problem handing video streams*** consisting of 50KB stream records published at typical video frame rates (e.g. 15fps) by several hundred cameras simultaneously.

 ## Challenge #3: How can binary objects, like images, be published as stream records?